1 | Eastern stripe-bellied sand snake |

 7 | Puff adder |

-In 2022, a study finally examined snakebite data from villages all over Mozambique.
-Before this, the Mozambique snake situation had barely been researched in a thorough analysis, just with whispers and rumours.
-The study concluded that farmlands were the most likely place to be bitten, and puff adders the top culprit, just ahead of stiletto snakes.
+The study concluded that farmlands were the most likely place to be bitten, and that puff adders were the top culprit, just ahead of stiletto snakes.
 Black mambas caused far fewer bites on farms, but greater amounts in villages.
-On the brighter side, most puff adder victims made it to hospital, while black mamba venom was so rapid that many Mozambique victims died within an hour.
+On the brighter side, most puff adder victims made it to hospital, while black mamba venom acted so rapidly that many Mozambique victims died within one hour.

 Overall, the study reached a dire conclusion: that 319 Mozambique citizens die of snakebite annually, out of 20,000-30,000 across Sub-Saharan Africa.